paradigmxyz/reth/book/developers/profiling.md

 Mem:         257668       10695      218760          12       28213      244761
 Swap:          8191         159        8032
 ```
-    * If swap is enabled / high then the oom will take longer
+If this is a problem, it may be worth either adjusting the system swappiness or disabling swap overall.

-   * Using `cgexec` to run reth
+Finally, `cgexec` can be used to run reth under the cgroup:
 ```
 cgexec -g memory:rethMemory reth node
 ```